About Seraphim Trio

 Helen Ayres (violin), Tim Nankervis (cello) and Anna Goldsworthy (piano)

-Seraphim Trio is as much a lifelong friendship as a chamber ensemble.
+Seraphim Trio is one of most Australia’s most acclaimed chamber music groups, as well as being a lifelong friendship.
 Formed in Adelaide in 1995, the group has enjoyed an unusually longstanding collaboration, with its current membership – Helen Ayres, Tim Nankervis and Anna Goldsworthy – dating from 1998.

 Seraphim is acclaimed for its encyclopedic projects such as its marathon performances of the complete Beethoven Trios, and the recording project The Trio Through Time, tracking the evolution of the genre in recordings of twelve piano trios from Mozart to Sculthorpe.
 The trio is also celebrated for its inventive collaborations with artists as diverse as violinist Andrew Haveron and street artist Peter Drew.
 In 2019, Seraphim’s recording with Paul Kelly, James Ledger, and Alice Keath, Thirteen Ways to Look at Birds, won the ARIA award for Best Classical Album.